JJ/hoborg/text/text.md

 had their special seats just for them, they had to be filled, right?

 So, by the time Tracy came up to us, we weren't either ready for conversation or in the mood for gifts.
-So much paper to post, besides, we had considered a couple of times to charley it.
+So much paper to post...
+Besides, we had considered a couple of times to charley it.

 Who is Tracy?
 You're about to know her and we were about to do it, too.